pzaninelli/HWStat/README.md

 # HWStat

-This program compute statistics of heatwaves.
-These statistics are: the persistence (**PERSISTENCE**) of hot days/nights (depending on whether the computation is on maximum or minimum temperature), the exceedance (**EXCEEDANCE**) that contains the 0 for time steps that do not belong to a heatwave event and the daily temperature for those that do. the heatwave frequency (**HWF**), the heatwave longest spell (**HWD**), daily peak exceedance (**HWA**) and the cumulative exceedence (**HWM**).
+This program computes several statistics of heatwaves.
+An event of heatwave is defined as a period of consecutive hot days/nights.
+A hot day/night in which day/night the maximum/minimum temperature is above a specific threshold (percentile).
+This percentile, which is calculated with a moving window of days centered on each day of year, and the minimum duration (in days) required to define a heatwave are user-defined.

+The metrics are calculated (accumulated) over a specific period (month, season, year or a certain number of days).
+Then, the output are time series are the following parameters: *the heatwave frequency* (**HWF**, number of days in the predefined period with HW conditions), *the longest spell* (**HWD**, the longest duration with consecutive days in HW conditions), *the heatwave amplitude* (**HWA**, the maximum recorded exceedence value for the considered period) and *the heatwave magnitude* (**HWM**, the cumulative exceedence for the considered period).

-The output of this program are netCDF files with each of the above-mentioned indexes computed calculated at different frequencies: monthly, seasonal and annual.
+This program saves the output in netcdf format for all the above-mentioned indexes and for three frequencies: monthly, seasonal and annual.

 To pass the arguments to the program, you have to fill in a *.ini* located at